GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     35	54
     10	19
     ```
 Here, we’re making use of Awk’s string concatenation.
 Two strings are concatenated if they are placed next to each other with no argument.
 So for each record, `$2"\t"$3` concatenates the second field, a tab character, and the third field.
-However, this is an instance where using `cut` is much simpler as the equivalent of above is `cut -f2,3 example.bed`
+However, this is an instance where using `cut` is much simpler as the equivalent of above is `cut -f 2,3 example.bed`

 Let’s look at how we can incorporate simple pattern matching.
 Suppose we wanted to write a filter that only output lines where the length of the feature (end
 position - start position) was greater than 18.
 Awk supports arithmetic with the standard operators + , - , * , / , % (remainder), and ^ (exponentiation).
 We can subtract within a pattern to calculate the length of a feature, and filter on that expression: